Tether (cryptocurrency): 2025–present

+Tether Gold (XAU₮)

+In January 2020, Tether launched Tether Gold (XAU₮), a token issued by TG Commodities Limited, a member of the Tether group.
+Each XAU₮ token represents ownership of one troy fine ounce of physical gold on a specific London Good Delivery gold bar, stored in vaults in Switzerland, and is issued as both an ERC-20 token on Ethereum and a TRC-20 token on Tron.

+Tether publishes quarterly attestations of XAU₮'s gold backing prepared by the accounting firm BDO Italia.
+By the first quarter of 2025, Tether reported holding 7.7 tons of gold backing XAU₮, with the token's market capitalization at about $770 million.
+By the second quarter of 2025, Tether reported nearly 250,000 XAU₮ tokens in circulation, backed by the equivalent of more than 7.66 tons of gold.
+XAU₮'s market capitalization approached $1.5 billion by October 2025 and reached roughly $2.7 billion by January 2026, making it the largest tokenized gold product by market capitalization, ahead of competitors such as PAX Gold, issued by Paxos.

+In late September 2025, Tether expanded its partnership with Antalpha Platform Holding, a Singapore-based financial services firm in which Tether holds an 8.1% stake, to offer XAU₮-backed lending through Antalpha's "RWA Hub".
+The following month, Bloomberg reported that Tether and Antalpha were seeking to raise at least $200 million for a digital asset treasury company that would accumulate XAU₮.
+Antalpha subsequently led a $150 million financing round to establish Aurelion Treasury, described as the first Nasdaq-listed company with a corporate treasury composed entirely of Tether Gold.

 Lobbying and political influence

-In 2025, Tether was one of the donors who funded the White House's East Wing demolition, and planned building of a ballroom.
+In 2025, Tether was among donors who funded the White House's East Wing demolition and planned building of a ballroom.

 Alleged price manipulation

-Academic research
+Academic

 Research by Griffin and Shams found that bitcoin prices increased after Tether minted new USD₮ during market downturns.
-They speculated this was an attempt at market manipulation.
+They speculated this could indicate market manipulation.
 Tether and its affiliated cryptocurrency exchange, Bitfinex, contested these findings, accusing the authors of cherry-picking data and working with an incomplete dataset.
 Later research found additional evidence of stablecoin activity influencing cryptocurrency prices.
 For instance, a 2021 study observed unusually high cryptocurrency returns in the 24 hours before and after stablecoin issuances.
 In 2022, another study found that bitcoin prices increased following public announcements by Whale Alert on Twitter about Tether minting USDT.